osg-htc/docs/docs/security/lcmaps-voms-authentication.md

             :::console
             root@host # condor_ce_config_val -v GRIDMAP

-    1. If the above command returns `Not defined: GRIDMAP`, skip to step 4.
-Otherwise, delete the line that sets the `GRIDMAP` configuration variable
+    1. If the above command returns a file, remove the `GRIDMAP` configuration from that file.
+       Repeat this until the command returns `Not defined: GRIDMAP`.
     1. Reconfigure HTCondor-CE:

             :::console